Mayor Que Yo

-"Mayor Que Yo" (English: "Older Than Me") is a Bachatón single from the album Mas Flow 2.
-It is sung by Daddy Yankee, Tony Tun Tun, Baby Ranks, Wisin & Yandel and Héctor el Father, and produced by Luny Tunes.
-The song reached number three on the Latin Tropical Airplay chart, number three on the Hot Latin Tracks chart and number 11 on the Latin Pop Airplay chart.
+"Mayor Que Yo" (English: "Older Than Me") is a bachatón song by Luny Tunes, Baby Ranks, Daddy Yankee, Tony Tun Tun, Wisin & Yandel and Héctor el Father, from the colaborative album Mas Flow 2 (2005).
+The song reached number three on the Tropical Airplay charr, number three on the Hot Latin Songs chart and number 11 on the Latin Pop Airplay chart.

 Music video

 Héctor el Father does not appear on the video because of his explicit lyrics.
 Luny from the production duo makes a cameo appearance at the end of the video.